-Louisiana's coastal plain has been slowly sinking for nearly 90 years with nearly 2,000 square miles of land lost since the 1930s.
-As climate change-driven global warming increases sea levels, coastal Louisiana's current challenges to staying above water will also increase.
-According to the National Climate Assessment, relative to the year 2000, global mean sea level rise is very likely to increase by 1 to 4.3 feet by 2100 with the western Gulf of Mexico likely to experience relative sea level rise that is greater than the global average.87 As sea levels rise, some coastal ecosystems will be submerged and converted to open water, saltwater penetration will move further inland displacing inland ecosystems, and hurricane impacts will stretch further on shore causing additional ecological changes.88
+Louisiana's coastal plain has been slowly sinking for nearly a century with approximately 2,000 square miles of land lost since the 1930s.
+As climate change-driven global warming increases sea levels, coastal Louisiana's challenge to staying above water will also increase.
+According to the 2018 National Climate Assessment, relative to the year 2000, global average sea level rise is predicted to increase by 1 to 4.3 feet by 2100 with the western Gulf of Mexico likely to experience relative sea level rise greater than the global average.86 As sea levels rise, some coastal ecosystems will be submerged and converted to open water; saltwater penetration will move further inland and displace inland ecosystems; and hurricane impacts will stretch further onshore and cause additional ecological changes.87

-Already, Louisiana's coastal land loss crisis has exposed nearly 2 million people to the dangers of storm surgebased flooding with some communities threatened to be completely submerged just three or four decades into the future.
-Projections in the 2017 Coastal Master Plan indicate that without significant investment in coastal restoration and protection projects southern Louisiana could lose between 2,254 and 4,123 square miles of additional land over the next fifty years.
-Even with an investment of \$50 billion in the implementation of every project in the master plan, 1,454-2,965 square miles of coastline are still likely to be submerged due to continued subsidence and sea level rise.89
+Louisiana's coastal land loss crisis has already exposed nearly two million people to the dangers of storm surgebased flooding with some communities threatened to be completely submerged three or four decades into the future.
+Projections in the 2017 Coastal Master Plan indicate that, without significant investment in coastal restoration and protection projects, southern Louisiana could lose between 2,254 and 4,123 square miles of additional land over the next fifty years.
+Even with a \$50 billion investment in implementation of every project in the Coastal Master Plan, between 1,454 and 2,965 square miles of coastline are still likely to be submerged due to continued subsidence and sea level rise (Figure 13).88